AdamChocholski/CarsProjeckt/README.md

 # CarsProjeckt
 Overview
 This project is a basic API built using Python and Flask.
-It provides a simple interface for interacting with a database of quotes about AI.
+It provides a simple interface for interacting with a database of cars and brands.

 Installation
 Clone the repository